Continental AG: Continental Tire the Americas, LLC

 Continental Tire entered the North American tire industry with its 1987 purchase of General Tire from GenCorp, Inc., forming Continental General Tire Corp.
 At the time, Continental was following other tire manufacturers, such as Bridgestone and Michelin, into the American tire market.

 The headquarters for North and South American tire divisions is located in the Charlotte metropolitan area at Lancaster County, South Carolina, United States (with a Fort Mill, South Carolina mailing address).
 The North American headquarters of the CAS division is located in Auburn Hills, Michigan, directly east of the Great Lakes Crossing Mall.
 Continental also has a research and development arm in the tech-heavy Silicon Valley, where, among other things, the company focuses on developing technologies supporting autonomous driving vehicles.

 From 2002 through 2005, the subsidiary sponsored a new college football bowl game in Charlotte, North Carolina, known for three playings as the Continental Tire Bowl at Bank of America Stadium.
 At the time, Continental was a major employer in Charlotte.
 However, as financial woes set in at the division Meineke Car Care Center took over sponsorship of the Charlotte bowl game from Continental.
 The first two Continental Tire Bowls were both won by Virginia; the third and final (by that name) edition of the bowl was won by Boston College.

 The subsidiary announced that effective 1 January 2006, it would implement massive cuts on health care for retirees across the country.
 After a class-action lawsuit, the company and United Steelworkers union, representing the retirees, agreed to a settlement whereby the company would continue to fund benefits.
 Later that year, it announced it would cease tire production in Charlotte and would close its tire production plant in Mayfield, Kentucky.

 In 2011, CTA announced that it would build a plant in Sumter, South Carolina.
 The plant will cost about and employ 1,600 workers by 2020.

 In February 2016, CTA announced that it would build a Commercial Tire plant in Clinton, Mississippi, with an investment totaling approximately and employing 2,500 people when the plant reaches full capacity in the next decade.

 In October 2016, CTA purchased Hoosier Racing Tire.

-Automotive electrical-energy storage systems

-Continental was one of the companies bidding to work with General Motors to provide the battery pack for the Chevrolet Volt extended-range electric vehicle (E-REV).
-It is the primary contractor for a system using lithium-ion batteries from A123 Systems.
-General Motors instead signed a contract to assemble packs with cells purchased from Compact Power.

-Continental continues to look at developments and innovation in the field of Automotive electrical-energy storage systems.
-These include developing solutions for gasoline and diesel driven engines as well as the rapidly-developing area of electrified systems.
-By offering a comprehensive technology toolkit to auto manufacturers, they enable these manufacturers to develop customised electrification in their vehicles, resulting in more efficient systems that produce lower emissions.